Juan Manuel Fangio: Personal life

 "Cacho" even participated in the Argentine Mission, organized by his father, of the 84 Hours of Nürburgring in August 1969, where national cars IKA Torino, prepared by the renowned mechanic Oreste Berta, competed.

-In the 1970s, the relationship between Fangio and his eldest son deteriorated almost completely because "Cacho" began to demand that his father give him his real last name.
-Espinoza filed a filiation lawsuit against Juan Manuel Fangio, repudiating Luis Alcides Espinoza's paternity.
+In the 1970s, the relationship between Fangio and his eldest son deteriorated almost completely.
+The former driver had promised his son that if he ever started a family and had children, he would legally recognize him and give him his surname.
+"Cacho" had already married and started a family, but Fangio did not keep his promise to his son, which led him to file a paternity suit against Fangio, repudiating Luis Alcides Espinoza's paternity.
 The lawsuit was rejected in First and Second Instance by the National Civil Court of the Capital Federal.
 Fangio and his son stopped talking to each other for many years.
 Even, in the homage that the President of the Nation Argentina Carlos Saúl Menem paid to the former racer in 1994 for the 25th anniversary of the 84 Hours of Nürburgring 1969, they met again and only shook hands.
 The following year, with Fangio's health deteriorating, they met again at the racer's home in Buenos Aires, where father and son were able to reconcile and have a quiet chat, being the last time Fangio was able to see his eldest son, shortly time before his death.

 In 2000, Espinoza publicly admitted in an interview to Olé that he was the former racer's unrecognized son and in 2008 he initiated a case in a Buenos Aires civil court to prove his filiation and to be able to use his paternal surname.

 After Fangio's death, it was “Cacho's” youngest daughter, Carolina, who urged her father to continue with the parentage claim even though the former racer was no longer physically present.
 Espinoza stopped the filiation claim because his daughter, who had urged him to continue with the claim, died of Cancer in 2011.
 "Cacho" was plunged into sadness by the death of his daughter and only two years later was he able to resume the search for his true identity.